 Bhanu Athaiya Death

-The last time Bhanu Athaiya designed the costumes was in 2015 for the movie “Nagrik”, after which she succumbed to a brain tumour.
+The last time Bhanu Athaiya designed the costumes was in 2015 for the movie “Nagrik”, after which she succumbed to a brain tumor.
 She had earlier returned her Oscar to the Academy of Motion Pictures and Sciences in Los Angeles when she came to know of her ailment to keep her award safe.

-While not everyone knows that Oscar has not been her only prized possession, She also was a recipient of the National Award for costume design twice, for the movies “Lekin” (1991) and “Lagaan” (2001).
+While not everyone knows that Oscar has not been her only prized possession, She also was a recipient of the National Award for Costume Design twice, for the movies “Lekin” (1991) and “Lagaan” (2001).
 She also received her Filmfare Lifetime Achievement Award in 2009.

-Indians Who won Academy Awards
+Indians Who Won Academy Awards

-Apart from Bhanu Athaiya, there are few other Indian gems who won this prestigious recognition, and one of them is the famous Indian filmmaker Satyajit Ray, who received an Honorary Academy Award in 1992 at the 64th Academy Awards for his excellent contribution to motion pictures.
+Apart from Bhanu Athaiya, there are a few other Indian gems who won this prestigious recognition, and one of them is the famous Indian filmmaker Satyajit Ray, who received an Honorary Academy Award in 1992 at the 64th Academy Awards for his excellent contribution to motion pictures.
 He was the first Indian to receive an honorary Oscar.

-A list of people won the Academy Awards for India, and most recently, S. S. Rajamouli, who directed RRR, created history by winning the first Academy Award for India in 2023 in the category of Best Original Song for Naatu Naatu.
+A list of people who won the Academy Awards for India, and most recently, S. S. Rajamouli, who directed RRR, created history by winning the first Academy Award for India in 2023 in the category of Best Original Song for Naatu Naatu.

 The Elephant Whisperers, by Kartiki Gonsalves and Guneet Monga, won the prestigious Academy Award for 2023 in the category of Best Documentary Short Film.